When applying to the counseling psychology program, you will need to submit several documents for review.

 - Three letters of recommendation (identify your recommenders on the application)

-- Proof of completion of a bachelor’s or master’s degree
+- Proof of completion of a bachelor’s degree (and master’s degree, if relevant)

 Your essay should describe your match with our program, including: